-- Framework: Vietnamese Accounting System

-- Language: Vietnamese

-- Currency: VND (\)

-• The company can use electronic documents as accounting records, but must print and file those electronic papers in hardcopy.

-Records retention: five (5) years for accounting documents; ten (10) years for accounting data, accounting books and permanently for documents that are significant in term of economics, national security and defence

-(\) Foreign -invested entities are allowed to select and use another currency in recording transactions and maintaining their accounting records, provided that they can clearly demonstrate that the receipts and disbursements are mainly denominated in such other currency.
-However for statutory reporting, entities using another currency as functional currency must convert their financial statements prepared under such other currencies into VND under certain prescribed regulations.
+- •• Framework: Vietnamese Accounting System; - Language: Vietnamese; - Currency: Vietnamese Dong ("VND") (\); - The entity can use electronic documents as accounting records, but must print and file those electronic papers in hardcopy; - Records retention: five (5) years for accounting documents; ten (10) years for accounting data, accounting books and permanently for documents that are significant in term of economics, national security and defence. - (\) Foreign-invested entities are allowed to select and use another currency in recording transactions and maintaining their accounting records, provided that they can clearly demonstrate that the receipts and disbursements are mainly denominated in such other currency.
+However, for statutory reporting, entities using another currency, as the functional currency, must convert their financial statements prepared under such other currencies into VND under certain prescribed regulations.